khaiyuann/article_categorization/README.md

 5. Plot of the training and testing process may be accessed through TensorBoard with the log stored in the 'logs' folder.

 # Results
-The model developed using an embedding layer and 2 hidden LSTM layers was scored using accuracy and f1-score, attaining 93.26% accuracy and 0.93 f1-score on the test dataset.
+The model developed using an embedding layer and 2 hidden bidirectional LSTM layers was scored using accuracy and f1-score, attaining 93.26% accuracy and 0.93 f1-score on the test dataset.

 Model architecture: